 Stemmler/Dennis LGBT& Awards

-To be considered for the Stemmler/Dennis LGBT& Awards, any work that corresponds to an LGBTQ+ theme must select “LGBTQ+” under the Theme keyword, and any work that uses Queer Theory / LGBTQ+ Theory must select “Queer Theory / LGBTQ+ Theory.”
+To be considered for the Stemmler/Dennis LGBT& Awards, any work that corresponds to an LGBTQIA+ theme must select “LGBTQIA+” under the Theme keyword, and any work that uses Queer Theory / LGBTQIA+ Theory must select “Queer Theory / LGBTQIA+ Theory.”

 Paper Submission Guidelines

 - Submissions should not exceed either word or 15-minute time limits.
 Longer works or collections will not be considered.

 - Prose submissions should not exceed 2,000 words (excluding the title, footnotes, or bibliography/Works Cited) and should take no longer than 15 minutes to read.